initstring/evil-ssdp/README.md

   -p PORT, --port PORT  Port for HTTP server.
 Defaults to 8888.
   -t TEMPLATE, --template TEMPLATE
                         Name of a folder in the templates directory.
-Defaults to "password-vault".
+Defaults to "office365".
 This will determine xml and phishing pages used.
   -s SMB, --smb SMB     IP address of your SMB server.
 Defalts to the primary
                         address of the "interface" provided.